drevops/vortex/README.md

 If the build has inconsistent results (build fails in CI but passes locally), try to re-running the build without cache by clicking 'Rebuild without cache' button.

 ### Test artifacts
-Test artifacts (screenshots etc.) are available under 'Artifacts' tab in Circle CI UI.
+Test artifacts (screenshots etc.) are available under "Artifacts" tab in Circle CI UI.